jayroh/joeloliveira.com/_posts/2022-05-30-jekyll-plugin-conventions.md

    ```

    If you take a [look at the Jekyll source], you can see where the Jekyll team
-   namespaces all of the project within a `Jekyll` module.
-As a result, we
+   name-spaces all of the project within a `Jekyll` module.
+As a result, it
-   should do the same, otherwise an error will be raised due to the constants'
+   should do the same, otherwise an error raises due to the constants'
    names clashing.
-Otherwise, at this point we are pretty much free to flesh
+Otherwise, at this point we're pretty much free to flesh
    out the rest of our plugin as much as we would like.

 For more information on how to author Jekyll plugins [visit the docs on their